 Back in the 19th century, people were all about reading out loud to each other; sitting around a parlor and reciting poetry and book passages was considered a good time.
 Bring back this old tradition for a stay-in date.
 You and your lady each choose a few excerpts or poems to share, read them aloud to each other, and then discuss.

 Another fun idea for a great date at home is to get crafty, and it need not mean doing something foo-fooey or involve bedazzling.
 Pick a project youâ€™ll both enjoy and thatâ€™s fairly easy.
 Do things that are just for fun, or create a new piece of dÃ©cor for your house.
 You could turn a couple of books into secret safes or clocks, transform empty Altoids tins into things like first aid kits or fire ball launchers, or transfer a photograph onto a piece of wood.

 Mix up your usual routine of parking yourself on the couch in front of the TV, by bringing your movie watching outside.
 Set up a sheet, projector, and some chairs, bring out some snacks or appetizers and drinks, and enjoy a fresh air flick.

 As weâ€™ve often extolled here on Art of Manliness, thereâ€™s simply never a bad time for a weenie roast.
 Or for sâ€™mores.
 So camp out in front of the fireplace, and roast yourselves dinner and dessert.

 14. Have a Tasting Party

-Buy a few different wines, whiskies, or even root beers and do a tasting.
+Wine tastings are just the tip of the iceberg.
+In addition to buying a few different wines, you can also try different wines, whiskies, or even root beers and do a tasting.
 Sip â€˜em and savor the flavors; discuss your favorites.
 You can even do a tasting of foods, getting some different cheeses, or better yet, sausages and cured meats, and sampling the fare.

 15. Have a Vinyl Listening Party